haseebarif11/family-chatbot-neo4j/README.md

-# Family Tree Chatbot — Assignment 3
+# Family Tree Chatbot

 Dynamic family data entry, deletion, and relationship querying using **AIML + Neo4j + Streamlit**.

-Assignment 2's Prolog/Python reasoning layer has been replaced with a Neo4j graph database.
+stage 2's Prolog/Python reasoning layer has been replaced with a Neo4j graph database.
 The AIML chat interface is unchanged.

 ## Architecture